sbarex/QLMarkdown/README.md

 # QLMarkdown

 QLMarkdown is a macOS Quick Look extension to preview Markdown files.
-It can also preview textbundle packages and rmarkdown (`.rmd`) files (_without_ evaluating `r` code).

 > **Please note that this software is provided "as is", without any warranty of any kind.**

+The Quick Look extension can also preview textbundle packages and rmarkdown (`.rmd`) files (_without_ evaluating `r` code).

 You can download the last compiled release (as universal binary) from [this link](https://github.com/sbarex/QLMarkdown/releases).
 The application also has the automatic update function.